Public Health, B.S. to Public Health, M.P.H. Accelerated Program

 PUBH 4960 Capstone in Public Health 3 3

-Public Health Elective: Accelerated Students substitute a graduate level class, according to their concentration.
+Public Health Elective: Accelerated Students substitute an MPH class, according to their concentration.
 3

 Credits15